 Designed to create a campus-wide conversation, the University Lecture Series gives first-year students an opportunity to interact with leading members of our faculty—scholars, scientists, and civic leaders who are nationally and internationally renowned.
 All students, faculty, alumni, staff and community guests are invited, but the events will be aimed at entering first-year students.
 The series is funded by the Audre and Bernard Rapoport Excellence Fund for Undergraduate Studies.

-Upcoming Lecture Series
+Fall 2017 Lecture Series